Bolivia at the Copa América

 Scene from the opening match of the 2011 Copa América against Argentina which ended in a 1–1 draw.

 Ramiro Blacut (here in 2004) was the player of the tournament in 1963.
 Playing in Argentina at the time, he was one of only two Bolivian squad members who played outside of Bolivia.

 The Copa América is South America's major tournament in senior men's football and determines the continental champion.
 Until 1967, the tournament was known as South American Championship.
 It is the oldest continental championship in the world with its first edition held in 1916.

 Bolivia participated for the first time in 1926, but it took 23 years (26 matches) until their first victory.

 1963 was a special year for Bolivia in tournament history.
 The country not only hosted the South American Championship for the first time.
 The two host cities, Cochabamba and La Paz, both lie in Andean valleys and are at a much higher altitude than large parts of the continent.
-With the thin air as a major home advantage, Bolivia won the tournament unbeaten and earned their first and only international title.
+Moderately, due to the altitude, Bolivia won the tournament unbeaten and earned their first and only international title.
 Forward Ramiro Blacut is the only Bolivian to be awarded an individual trophy when he was honoured as best player of the tournament that same year.

 With a notable exception in 1997, when Bolivia reached the final in their second-ever home tournament, the team has been hugely unsuccessful in the past decades.
-From 1999 to 2021, they only won a single match (3–2 vs Ecuador in 2015).
+From 1999 to 2021, they only won a single match (3–2 vs Ecuador in America Cup Chile 2015).